-The minor in Fine Arts requires successful completion of 18 credits across five subject areas as outlined in the chart below.
+The Fine Arts minor requires successful completion of 18 credits across five subject areas, as outlined in the chart below.
 Please note that PUFA 2200 Core Seminar 1: Sign and System is required of all students intending to complete this minor.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.

-Students majoring in the following programs are restricted from pursuing a minor in Fine Arts.
+Students majoring in BFA Fine Arts are also restricted from pursuing a minor in Fine Arts.
 The Fine Arts minor requires an application for admission.